aroberge/avantpy/proposal/idea.md

     turn_left()
 ```

-Python introduces a special built-in iterable, `range()`, which is then used in the generic for loop construct.  **For experienced programmers, re-using such a powerful and relatively simple pattern for iterations is great.**  However, I would argue that it is less than ideal for beginners.
+Python introduces a special built-in iterable, `range()`, which is then used in the generic `for` loop construct.  **For experienced programmers, re-using such a powerful and relatively simple pattern for iterations is great.**  However, I would argue that it is less than ideal for beginners.

 #### What's wrong with the for loop

+Imagine you are teaching beginners using a visual approach designed specifically
+for this, such as the turtle module or Karel the robot.
+For this example,
+I will choose a clone of the latter, [Reeborg's World](http://reeborg.ca/reeborg.html).

-Imagine the situation where students have learned two basic instructions: `move()` and `turn_left()` in a programming environment,
+Students have just learned the two basic instructions: `move()` and `turn_left()`
-such as [Reeborg's World](http://reeborg.ca/reeborg.html), or similar in
+and are ready to be introduced to their first keywords.
+They are first asked
-Python's turtle module.
-You ask them to use these to draw a square:
+to draw a square:

 ```py
 move()